Meet Buddy, your new spirometry coach

 Having an asthma plan for the back-to-school year can help keep asthma flare-ups at bay and keep children healthy, happy, and engaged during the school year.

-Asthma flare-ups in children often occur when a child faces exposure to certain triggers.
+Asthma flare-ups, clinically known as “exacerbations”, in children often occur when a child faces exposure to certain triggers.
 Triggers vary between children but include viral infections, stress, exercise, mold, smoke, dust, and other particles in the air.
 With exposure to the trigger, the body reacts with swelling and muscle tightening around the airways and increasing mucus production.
 As the airways narrow, wheezing occurs (which sounds like a high-pitched whistle) and breathing becomes difficult.
+Uncontrolled asthma is when an individual either has poor control of their symptoms and/or more frequent flare-ups.2

 Uncontrolled asthma with frequent severe asthma attacks comes with a high cost to families because of increased risks of emergency department visits, hospitalizations, and missed work and school days.
-Between 2008 and 2013, the annual cost of asthma was $81.9 billion, including medical bills and missed work and school days.
-However, controlled asthma has virtually no impact on everyday life.
+A study published in Annals of the American Thoracic Society found that the estimated annual cost to be approximately $82 billion, including healthcare utilization, lost productivity, and medications.5 A study published in American Journal of Respiratory and Critical Care Medicine in 2019 found the estimated cost burden of uncontrolled asthma to be nearly $1 trillion over the next 20 years.6 However, controlled asthma has virtually no impact on everyday life.

 How does asthma affect school-aged children?

-Fortunately, early interventions and plans for managing asthma symptoms can improve educational performance in children with asthma.
+Fortunately, early clinical intervention, educational programs on the impact of asthma, and plans for managing asthma symptoms can improve educational performance and quality of life in children with asthma.8

 What can be done?